00nicole/00nicole/README.md

 🌟 Hi!
-I’m Nicole, and I'm a third year CS student at SFU.
+I’m Nicole, and I'm a 4th year CS student at SFU.

-🌱 I'm currently building on my UI design knowledge, using Figma and Balsamiq.
-I'm also learning more about Multimedia design in programming.

-📚 Next thing I'd love to learn would definitely be mobile app development.
-Whether that be Android or IOS, I think I'd enjoy it regardless.

-🖍️ My main languages include Python, C, and Java
+👩🏻‍💻 Check out my website at www.nicolemalku.com

 ✉️ You can reach me at: nma76@sfu.ca